A Message from Chairman Carol Waller Pope

 Revitalization:

 “Revitalize” means “to give new life or vigor.”
 In the recent past, the FLRA’s performance, along with employee morale, had suffered.
-This, in turn, has affected our customers, in terms of both timely case processing and training efforts, outreach and offers of alternative dispute resolution (ADR) services to assist parties in their labor-management relationships.
-Today, we are “breathing new life” into these efforts.
-In FY 2009 for example:
+This, in turn, has affected our customers, in terms of both timely case processing and training efforts, outreach, and offers of alternative dispute resolution (ADR) services to assist parties in their labor-management relationships.
+Today, we are “breathing new life” into these efforts:

 Reinvention:

-I use the word “reinvent;” not “restore”-- and that is purposeful -- because we are not talking about simply bringing the FLRA back to what it used to be.
+We use the word “reinvent,” not “restore”-- and that is purposeful -- because we are not talking simply about bringing the FLRA back to what it used to be.
 Restoring some old processes in many respects are the easy things to do.
-The hard part is to look forward and determine how the needs of the labor-management community have changed and what the FLRA needs to do differently to enable us to work smarter and be more effective in 2009 and beyond.
+The hard part is to look forward and determine how the needs of the labor-management community have changed and what the FLRA needs to do differently to enable us to work smarter and be more effective today and in the future.
 A lot has changed: some of the experienced practitioners have retired; some relationships have soured; and technology innovations have changed the landscape in the workplace.
-I want to work together with others in the labor-management community to reinvent a FLRA that is flexible and strategically poised to address the needs of this changing environment.
-When I speak to practitioners, I am asking them to examine their own labor-management relationships.
+We are working together with others in the labor-management community to reinvent an FLRA that is flexible and strategically poised to address the needs of this changing environment.
+When we speak to practitioners, we are asking them to examine their own labor-management relationships.
+Consistent with President Obama’s Executive Order on “Creating Labor-Management Forums to Improve Delivery of Government Services,” the FLRA is also committed to providing training and services to assist parties in developing effective labor-management forums.

 Re-engagement:

 This is key!
 And this is where everyone in the labor-management community plays a critical role.
-The FLRA wants to “re-engage” with the members of this community, and we want members of the community to re-engage each other -- at the bargaining table, at the committee level, and on the shop floor.
-We know that the FLRA has historically played a vital role in helping you manage your relationships and we are now back in business!
-We can train you, help facilitate your disputes and offer you alternative means to litigation to work out your problems.
+The FLRA is “re-engaging” with the members of this community, and we want members of the community to re-engage with each other -- at the bargaining table, at the committee level, and on the shop floor.
+We know that the FLRA has historically played a vital role in helping you manage your relationships, and we are back in business!
+We can train you, help facilitate your disputes, and offer you alternative means to litigation to work out your problems.
 And in those cases where you are unable to resolve your dispute, we are prepared to provide you a timely, quality decision.

-It is a new day at the FLRA and we are committed to a new season of Revitalization, Reinvention and Re-engagement.
-This new website is just one example of our progress and commitment.
-I pledge to work hard in leading these efforts to not only restore your confidence in the FLRA, but to make it more effective than ever as we start a new chapter in our 30th year.
+It is a new day at the FLRA, and we are committed to a new season of Revitalization, Reinvention, and Re-engagement.
+This website and the materials that we are now making available to the public on this site are just a few examples of our progress and commitment.
+We pledge to work hard in leading these efforts to not only restore your confidence in the FLRA, but to make it more effective than ever as we write this new chapter for the FLRA and labor-management relations in the Federal Government.